mandypun/mandypun/README.md

 * 🔭 I’m currently working on

 Moved to the UK on a permanent basis and eligible to work.
 I am actively expanding my skill set by acquiring knowledge in Azure cloud services to enhance my development and design capabilities by using cloud technologies.
-Since Oct 2023, working as a part-time assistant project officer in a community centre and using my programming skill to build programs to work on trivial tasks, including creating membership card images with Python, and re-organising data in google sheet with app script.
-Currently, I joined the "Skills Bootcamps" about Data Science organised by Cogrammar.
+Since Oct 2023, working as a assistant project officer in a community centre and using my programming skill to build programs to work on trivial tasks, including creating membership card with Python, and re-organising data in google sheet with app script.
+Currently, I joined the "Skills Bootcamps" about Data Science organised by HyperionDev.
 In this bootcamps, I am improving my Python skills and learning how to analyse data using Python codes.

 <!--
 **mandypun/mandypun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.